rbuitragoc/Java-8-learning/README.md

 ## So far:
 * Java Lambdas test using calculator example
 * Java :: operator to translate into functional interface, using again the calculator example
+* Java :: operator for constructor, using bookstore example